 - You will have a lower interest rate than those on the standard variable rate mortgage for the discounted period.

-- If your lender’s SVR rate falls further, you could save money each money.
+- If your lender’s SVR rate falls further, you could save money each month.

 - When your discounted period comes to an end, your interest rate will increase to the lenders SVR and your monthly payments will go up.